techidaily/site-win11-tips/source/_posts/fixing-missing-taskbar-notifications-in-windows.md

 5. Use the drop-down menu under**Background apps permissions** to select**Always** .
 ![Allow Xbox to Run in the Background on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/allow-xbox-to-run-in-the-background-on-windows.jpg)

  Unable to find the background app permissions option in the Settings app?
-Check our guide on[how to restore a missing background apps permission option in Windows](https://www.makeuseof.com/windows-11-restore-background-apps-permissions/) .
+Check our guide on [how to restore a missing background apps permission option in Windows](https://www.makeuseof.com/windows-11-restore-background-apps-permissions/) .

 ## 4\.
 Restart the Windows Explorer Process

  Temporary issues with the taskbar can also prevent apps from displaying notification badges on Windows.
 This usually happens when the Windows Explorer process, which is responsible for providing the Graphical User Interface (GUI) for the taskbar, experiences problems.

  If it’s just a minor glitch, restarting the Windows Explorer process should help fix it.
-If you need help with the same, check our guide on[different ways to restart Windows Explorer](https://www.makeuseof.com/ways-to-restart-file-explorer-windows-10/) and follow the steps outlined there.
+If you need help with the same, check our guide on [different ways to restart Windows Explorer](https://www.makeuseof.com/ways-to-restart-file-explorer-windows-10/) and follow the steps outlined there.

  Note that your taskbar will disappear for a brief moment when you restart the Windows Explorer process.
 After that, check if notification badges appear on the taskbar apps.